- Xin Guo, China

 While Ph.D. students typically work independently, the Tiffin University program makes a commitment that our students never work alone.
 Tiffin University employs three full-time librarians, with one designated specifically as the eLibrarian, from ALA-accredited institutions who support our library resources and services.
 These librarians are available through email, text, chat and one-on-one appointments to support student needs.
 They also work to provide course supplements, research guides and weekly research webinars.
 Each student is assigned a faculty advisor and the graduate advising department assigns a second advisor.
 Annual academic progress letters are sent to each student to review their progress and develop planning for each new year.
 Faculty and staff are responsive and actively engaged in student success and achievement.

 Both the GRE and MAT testing was developed to assist in graduate level program admission consideration.
-A minimum of 30 credit hours of graduate level coursework is required.
+A master's degree or a minimum of 30 credit hours of graduate level coursework is required.
 Based on the post-graduate nature of the Tiffin University Ph.D. program, no standardized testing is required.
 Other criteria and submission elements are evaluated for admission decisions.

 Residencies are two-day gatherings of active Ph.D. students on the Tiffin University campus.
 Students will be required to attend three residency events as a degree requirement.
 The third residency involves the development and submission of a paper or presentation proposal for an academic conference, under the direction of a faculty member.
 Students will be required to attend the conference of submission regardless of final status of the submission.
 Ph.D. faculty members will attend these conferences and assist in student engagement related to the conference activities.